MichaIng/DietPi-Docs/docs/usage.md

 ## How to use the logging mechanism

-DietPi uses the systemd based logging (instead of using syslog). `journald` is the logging part.
+DietPi uses systemd as system and service manager, which includes the `systemd-journald` logging daemon.
-The basic command to evaluate the systemd-journal is
+An additional syslog daemon, like `rsyslog`, is not required and hence not pre-installed on DietPi.
+The basic command to access `systemd-journald` logs is

 ```sh
 journalctl [options]
 ```

-<font size="+2">Basic output</font>
+<font size="+2">Logging basic output</font>

 Using simply `journalctl` prints out all logging messages stored in the system.
 Each line shows: